estilles/keystone-social-login/README.md

     });

 #### .start()
-Enables KSL once it has been properly configured.
+Enables *KSL* once it has been properly configured.

     social.start();

 ## Techonogies
-These are just a few of the technologies I used in the development of KSL.
+These are just a few of the technologies I used in the development of *KSL*.

 * [KeystoneJS](http://keystonejs.com/)
 * [PassportJS](http://passportjs.org/)